 Here’s a one stop alignment specs adjustment guide you’ve been searching for.
 If you ever asked “What kind of alignment should I get for my E46 M3?”, you came to the right place.
 Here are some recommended tire sizes and alignments for your E46 M3 in a variety of scenarios.
+These are meant to be used as a cheat sheet guide and may differ from different suspension setups or preferences.
+But generally these will get you in the ballpark so you can just fine tune by yourself.

-Alignment Specs Basics:
+Alignment Specs Basics

 - Rear Toe In gives you high speed stability at a cost of tire wear